-We’re almost a year into the pandemic now and although vaccines are being rolled out, face masks are still here to stay – and will be part of our everyday existence for a good while yet.
+With the new sub-variants of Omicron and the number of COVID cases on the rise, face masks are still here to stay – and will likely be part of our everyday existence for a good while yet.

 Which face mask or covering is best to wear?

-Cloth masks have been the norm for so long, and last year the government advised the general population to use them instead of medical grade masks because of fear of shortages for medical staff.
+Cloth masks have been the norm for so long, and at the start of the pandemic the government advised the general population to use them instead of medical-grade masks because of fear of shortages for medical staff.

 What is the difference between a normal cloth mask and a surgical mask?